The eyes are often the key aspect of any portrait. If you get the eyes in focus then the photo will appear to be on focus.

 There are many ways to accomplish this, but this isn’t a tutorial on lighting.
 So whether you are using natural light, flash, a reflector, or something else…just be sure to pay attention to how much light is hitting the eyes when compsing your shot and positioning your subject.

-6. Don’t Forget To Sharpen With Lightroom or Photoshop
+6. Don’t Forget To Sharpen With

 If you are shooting in the RAW format (and you should be), then there is a certain amount of sharpening that must be applied to the RAW image right up front with your RAW editor.